dnth/dnth.github.io/content/portfolio/unlocking_edge_ml_from_pytorch_to_edge_deployment/index.md

 {{< /notice >}}

 ### 🚀 Motivation - Edge Deployment
-It's late 2023, everyone seems to be talking about complex and larger models.
+It's 2024, everyone seems to be talking about complex and larger models.

 Sophisticated models perform well at specific tasks.
 But they come with the cost of massive computational power.